v-rgrace/Viva/Viva/glint/setup/360-live-cycle-actions.md

 ## Download self-assessment and feedback provider response rate

-During a live 360 cycle, an admin can check on the self-assessment and feeedback provide response rate for participants and download this information to a CSV file.
+During a live 360 cycle, an admin can check on the self-assessment and feedback provide response rate for participants and download this information to a CSV file.

-1. From the **All 360 Programs** page, select **Live Cycles**
+1. From the **All 360 Programs** page, select **Live Cycles**.

    :::image type="content" source="../../media/glint/setup/live-cycles.png" alt-text="Screenshot of the All 360 Programs page.":::